mrismanaziz/Reforestation/README.md

-## I adopted my dog from a blacksmith.
-As soon as we got home he made a bolt for the door.
+## It's been months since I bought the book "how to scam people online".
+It still hasn't turned up.